Mining Intelligence and News

 SnapshotThe Marcapunta, an underground mine that produces copper minerals and is part of Colquijirca (El Brocal) Operation.

-The Marcapunta underground mine successfully continued its expansion plan, reaching peaks close to 11,500 TPD by the end of 2023, and is preparing to reach 12,000 TPD to compensate for the production suspension of Tajo Norte.
+The Marcapunta underground mine successfully continued its expansion plan preparing to reach 13,000 TPD by the end of 2025 to further compensate for the production suspension of Tajo Norte.

 Owners